Radioactive Iodine Treatment (RAI)

 - The treatment destroys any remaining thyroid cells (both normal and cancerous) and minimizes the risk of recurrence.
 This is also known as ablation therapy.

 - Destroying any remaining normal or cancerous thyroid tissue left behind after the thyroidectomy surgery facilitates the use of a unique protein marker called Thyroglobulin (Tg) in the future.
 Tg is measured in blood tests.

 In years past, a treatment dose of RAI was usually in the range of 3.7-5.5 GBq (100 or 150mCi).
+More recently, and in keeping with the 2015 ATA Guidelines, it may be appropriate for a patient to have a dose of 30 or 50mCi of RAI.
+Ask you doctor which dose is appropriate for you.
 It can vary based on the size or number of initial tumours, aggressive features of the pathology, and other risk factors.
 More recent research indicates that a lower dose, of 1.1 GBq (30mCi) may be as effective, with fewer potential after-effects.
 If you require RAI, ask your doctor to discuss the dosage with you.

 The initial RAI treatment may be given anytime, but is usually used sometime within six weeks to six months post-surgery.

 Some specialists reverse the protocol.
 That is, they closely follow patients in the post-surgery months using ultrasound and blood tests (such as measuring Tg) and keep the radioactive iodine treatment an option if the test results indicate its necessity.